 For a longer trip, these Spacesaver Vacuum Storage Bags make it easy to fit everything into a carry-on.
 Just use the included hand pump to remove excess air, and save up to 80% more space in your luggage.

+Pack more efficiently with the Grand Fusion Stow-N-Go Portable Hanging Travel Shelves.
 This three-tiered shelf helps you organize your clothes before your trip, and gives you easy access to everything once you arrive.
-No need to live out of your suitcase!
-Plus, when packed, the shelves compress to save space and make room for more in your luggage.
+No need to live out of your suitcase.

 A collapsible water bottle has become one of my favorite travel finds.
 It’s also the one item people always ask about — and then rush to grab for themselves.